A Banach algebraic Approach to the Borsuk-Ulam Theorem: Preliminaries

 \begin{remark1}Let $G$ and $H$ be two groups where $H$ is finite.
 Similar to above we can define an $H$-partition for $G$.
 It is a decomposition $G=\coprod_{h\in H} G_{h}$ such that $G_{h_{1}} G_{h_{2}} \subseteq G_{h_{1}h_{2}}$.
 This is equivalent to say that $G_{e}$ is a normal subgroup of $G$ whose quotient is isomorphic to $H$.
 In the same manner as above we can prove that an $H$-partition for a group $G$, gives an $H$- graded structure for $C_{red}^{*}(G)$.
 Moreover it is clear from the definition that an element $g\in G$ which is not in $G_{e}$, can be considered as a nontrivial homogenous element of $H$-graded algebra $C_{red}^{*}(G)$.

 \end{remark1} \; A part of the philosophy of noncommutative geometry is to translate the classical facts about compact topological spaces into language of (noncommutative) Banach or $C^{*}$ algebras, see \cite {CONNES} or \cite {ENG}.
 According to the Gelfand - Naimark theorem, there is a natural contravariant functor from the category of compact Hausdorff topological space to the category of unital complex $C^{*}$ algebras.
 This functor assign to $X$, the commutative $C^{*}$ algebra $C(X)$ of all complex valued continuous functions on $X$.
 It also assign to a continuous function $f;X \rightarrow Y$, the C* algebra morphism $f^{*}:C(Y)\rightarrow C(X)$ by $f^{*}(\phi)=\phi \circ f $.
 Conversely every unital commutative $C^{*}$ algebra $A$ is isomorphic to $C(X)$ for some compact topological space $X$ and every morphism from $C(Y)$ to $C(X)$ is equal to $f^{*}$ for some continuous function $f:X \rightarrow Y$.
 In particular constant maps from $X$ to $Y$ correspond to morphism from $C(Y)$ to $C(X)$ with one dimensional range.
 Most of the statements about topological spaces have an algebraic analogy in the world of $C^{*}$ algebras.
 For example it can be easily shown that a topological space $X$ is connected if and only if the algebra $C(X)$ has no nontrivial idempotent, where a nontrivial idempotent $a$ in an algebra $A$ is an element $a\in A$ such that $a^{2}=a$ and $a\neq 0, 1$.
 So nonexistence of nontrivial idempotent for a (noncommutative) Banach algebra $A$ is interpreted as "noncommutative connectedness". \\ For a topological space $X$, considering the above functor, it is natural to identify $C(I\times X)$, with $C(I,\;C(X))$, where $I$ is the unit interval.
-So in order to obtain a homotopy theory, for a Banach algebra $A$, we define AI= the Banach algebra of all continuous $\gamma :I \rightarrow A $.
-Define $\pi_{i} ;AI \rightarrow A$ with $\pi_{i}(\gamma)=\gamma(i)$, for $i=0,1$\\ We say that two morphism $\alpha,\;\beta :A \rightarrow B$ are homotopic if there is a morphism $\Theta :A\rightarrow BI$ such that $\Theta_{0}=\alpha,\; \Theta_{1}=\beta$, where $\Theta_{i}=\pi_{i}\circ\Theta$.
+So in order to obtain a homotopy theory, for a Banach algebra $A$, we define the Banach algebra AI as follows: \begin{dfn} Let $A$ be a Banach algebra, we denote by $AI$, the Banach algebra of all continuous $\gamma :I \rightarrow A $ with the standard operations and norm.
+We define $\pi_{i} ;AI \rightarrow A$ with $\pi_{i}(\gamma)=\gamma(i)$, for $i=0,1$ \end{dfn} We say that two morphism $\alpha,\;\beta :A \rightarrow B$ are homotopic if there is a morphism $\Theta :A\rightarrow BI$ such that $\Theta_{0}=\alpha,\; \Theta_{1}=\beta$, where $\Theta_{i}=\pi_{i}\circ\Theta$.
 A morphism $\alpha :A\rightarrow B$ is called null homotopic if it is homotopic to a morphism with one dimensional range.
-Obviously this is a natural algebraic analogy of classical null homotopicity. \\ For a unital Banach algebra $A$ with unit element 1, the element $\lambda.1$ is simply shown by $\lambda$ where $\lambda\in\mathbb{C}$ is an scalar.
-For an element $a\in A$, we denote $\textit{sp}(a)$ for all $\lambda\in \mathbb{C}$ such that $a-\lambda$ is not invertible.
-The spectral radius of $a$, which is denoted by $\textit{spr}(a)$, is defined as the infimum of all $r$ such that the disc of radius $r$ around the origin contains $\textit{sp}(a)$.
+Obviously this is a natural Banach algebraic analogy of classical null homotopicity. \\